 Will they do any better in 2024?

 As it happens, this campaign season has offered much, much more fodder for palace intrigue and horse-race crapola than most, and in spite of the self-important proclamations of the editorial boards about "how much is at stake," they absolutely lived down to my lowest expectations as they made the most of the opportunities it gave them to be on their absolute worst behavior.
-I see no reason to expect that they will suddenly start acting like the "professionals" they pretend to be where this election is concerned --though of course whatever happens they will congratulate themselves and tell everyone that they did a wonderful job, because that is what they always do.
+I see no reason to expect that they will suddenly start acting like the "professionals" they pretend to be where this election is concerned--though of course whatever happens they will congratulate themselves on having did a wonderful job, because that is what they always do.

 No comments: